torgeirl/tradingpost/README.md

 =============

 ## Overview
-A simple Magic: the Gathering Python-based Slack bot made to be [Beep Boop](https://beepboophq.com) hostable.
+A simple Magic: the Gathering bot, implemented to be a Beep Boop hostable, Python-based Slack bot.

 ## Assumptions
 * You have already signed up with Beep Boop and have a local fork of this project.